 07 of 30

-Grab your old teddy bear from the attic and give her a good squeeze 'cause today is Hug a Bear Day.
-If you donated all of your old stuffed animals in a Marie Kondo-frenzy, celebrate by whipping up a new fuzzy friend with one of these free teddy bear patterns.
+Grab your teddy bear and give it a good squeeze because today is Hug a Bear Day.
+If you don't have any stuffed animals but there's someone in your life who would enjoy one, celebrate the day by whipping up a new fuzzy friend using a teddy bear sewing pattern.

 08 of 30